soumiknafiulferdous/Eye-Direction-Detection-From-Image/README.md

 4. Eye gazing detection of the following directions: a.
 Left b.
 Right c.
 Straight

 ## Conclusion
-Our goal is to detect the direction of the eye.
-Our project can identify the eye direction correctly.
+Main goal is to detect the direction of the eye.
+This project can identify the eye direction correctly.